 - 0 Shares

-As the NFL draft approaches, "SportsCenter" is putting every NFL team with a first-round pick "On the Clock."
-Scouts Inc. will break down each team and look at what questions still need answering.
-Today it's the Packers, who own the 30th overall pick in the first round.
+As the NFL draft approaches, "SportsCenter" is putting every NFL team with a first-round pick "On the Clock," and Scouts Inc. will break down each team and look at what questions still need answering.

 Scouts Inc. watches games, breaks down film and studies football from all angles for ESPN.com.

-Scouts Inc. puts the Packers on the clock, breaking down their offseason moves and looking at what questions still need answers.
+Scouts Inc. puts the Texans on the clock, breaking down their offseason moves and looking at what questions still need answers.